 Keep Your Dog Cool During Exercise

 Dogs that are not acclimated to warmer temperatures or physical exertion are more likely to suffer heat stroke.
-Environmental acclimatization takes about 90 days, so dogs moving to hotter climates need to be closely observed during play and exercise.
-Dogs starting a new exercise routine during the summer should be given rest periods every 10 minutes.
+Environmental acclimatization takes time, so dogs moving to hotter climates need to be closely observed during play and exercise.
+Dogs starting a new exercise routine during the summer should be given rest periods when needed.